Suhas-Kalagotla/Website--Writer/README.md

 year

 Project Title -- Writer
-website link - https://writer-gold.vercel.app/ (please view the website in 150%)
+website link - https://writer-gold.vercel.app/ (please view the website in 150% and also please use chrome web browser)

 This website provides a platform for everyone to display there skills in literature for free .
 Anyone with passion in writing can write there